scmschmidt/simple_deployment/README.md

 # simple_deployment

 Some Terraform modules to simply rollout machines on libvirt, AWS and Azure with a unified configuration.
+For bare-metal an SSH/ based module is available to manage btrfs snapshots.

 ## Motivation & Disclaimer